peterthomashorn/purebundle-package-standard/README.md

     Package.json

+### Manifest

+Every package MUST have a JSON document at its root level containing meta information as described below.

 ### Source Code

 * All PureBasic source code files MUST adhere to the [PureBundle Code Standard](https://github.com/peterthomashorn/purebundle-code-standard).
 * Additionally, all code MUST be encapsulated within a `Module` and SHOULD NOT expose anything more than what is supposed to be used externally.
 * A PureBasic IDE project MAY be provided with the source code
+* If the package is a library, then a single source code file to include all package features MUST be available as `Sources/Main.pbi`

 ### Dependencies